NonsoSk/Exploring-LinkedIn-Engagement-A-Behavioral-and-Time-Based-Study-of-a-21-Day-Posting-Challenge/README.md

 **<ins>Recommendations:</ins>**

-- Future challenges should include onboarding sessions to clarify expectations and benefits.
-- Create a content calendar and prompt template for participants to reduce content ideation fatigue.
 - Incorporate reminder systems and mid-challenge motivational nudges (e.g., automated WhatsApp reminders or milestone rewards).

 **A Strategic Solution to this could be:**